jmcastagnetto/gbif-pl-dashboard/README.md

 The script [`deploy.sh`](for_server/deploy.sh) is also included for simplicity.

-### Assigning a domain to the biodiversity-dashboard
+### Assigning a domain to the biodiversity dashboard

-I made use of one of my domains (`castagnetto.net`), and CloudFlare to be give a nicer name to the AWS server instance:
+I made use of one of my domains (`castagnetto.net`), and CloudFlare to give a nicer name to the AWS server instance:

 - Assigned the CloudFlare DNS servers for the domain
 - In CloudFlare